Estimating network-mediated causal effects via principal components network regression: Reproducibility

 \acks{We thank Felix Elwert, Hyunseung Kang, Karl Rohe, Steven Wright, S\'ebastien Roch, Sameer Deshpande, Adeline Lo, Yehzee Ryoo, Tianxi Li, Can Le, Elizabeth Ogburn, Edward McFowland III, Simon Goldberg, Matthew Hirshberg, Isabel Fulcher, Nina Varsava, Ralph Trane, Bennett Zhu, Ben Lystig, Dan Bolt, Katharine Scott, and Emily Case for helpful discussions and feedback.
 Several anonymous reviewers provided feedback that greatly improved the manuscript.
-Support for this research was provided by the University of Wisconsin--Madison, Office of the Vice Chancellor for Research and Graduate Education with funding from the Wisconsin Alumni Research Foundation, as well as NSF grants DMS 2052918, DMS 1646108 and DMS 2023239.}
+Support for this research was provided by the University of Wisconsin--Madison, Office of the Vice Chancellor for Research and Graduate Education with funding, as well as NSF grants DMS 2052918, DMS 1646108 and DMS 2023239.
+Support for this research was also provided by American Family Insurance through a research partnership with the University of Wisconsin-Madison's American Family Insurance Data Science Institute.}

-\section{Alternative blockmodel parameterization}
+\section{Alternative Blockmodel Parameterization}

 We develop our theory of network regression around the latent positions $\X$.
 While this is mathematically convenient and allows us to relate our work to previous work on random dot product graphs, it is often difficult to develop good intuition for the latent positions $\X$, even in well-known settings such as the stochastic blockmodel, as discussed in Section \ref{subsec:causal-interpretation}.
 Instead of parameterizing a network in terms of latent positions $\X$, there is often a natural decomposition of $P = \Z B \Z^T$, which we explore here.